renebarto/baremetal/doc/05-console-uart1.md

 More information on the GPIO registers can be found [here](boards/RaspberryPi/RaspberryPi-GPIO-registers.md) and [here](boards/RaspberryPi/RaspberryPi-GPIO-functions.md), as well as in the official [Broadcom documentation](boards/RaspberryPi/BCM2835-peripherals.pdf) (page 89).
 As you can see the GPIO register addresses are all prefixed with `RPI_GPIO_`.

-More information on the Mini UART (UART1) registers can be found in the official [Broadcom documentation](boards/RaspberryPi/BCM2835-peripherals.pdf) (page 10).
+More information on the Mini UART (UART1) registers can be found [here](boards/RaspberryPi/RaspberryPi-AUX-registers.md),  as well as in the official [Broadcom documentation](boards/RaspberryPi/BCM2835-peripherals.pdf) (page 10).
 The Mini UART or UART1 register addresses are all prefixed with `RPI_AUX_MU_`.

 ### UART1.h